xinwenfu/GenCyber/Python/README.md

 >>> x
 1
 ```
-In the code, let's look at the x.
+In the code, let's look at the assignment statement for x.
 The code asks the user to enter a number.
 If the user enters a character, there is an error.
-The *int* function here cannot change that the character into
+The *int* function here cannot change the character into
 an integer.
-So there will be errors okay.
+So there will be errors.
-When errors happen what do you do?
+When errors happen, what do you do?
 You have to process the error.
-That's why we use this *try* *except* statement.
+That's why we use the *try* *except* statement.
-We put the action that may incur errors in the *try* block of code.
+We put the action that may incur errors in the *try* clause (the statement(s) between the try and except keywords) .
-Error processing code is put in the *except* block.
+Error processing code is put in the *except* clause.
-We can put the error type such as *ValueError* after *except* to process a particular type of error.
+We can use the error type such as *ValueError* after *except* to process a particular type of error.

-So basically this is how exceptions are handled.
+This is how exceptions are handled.
-First, the try clause (the statement(s) between the try and except keywords) is executed.
+First, the *try* clause is executed.
-If no exception occurs, the except clause is skipped and execution of the try statement is finished.
+If no exception occurs, the *except* clause is skipped and execution of the try statement is finished.
 If an exception occurs during execution of the try clause, the rest of the clause is skipped.
-Then if its type matches the exception named after the except keyword, the except clause is executed, and then execution continues after the try statement.
+Then if its type matches the exception named after the *except* keyword, the *except* clause is executed, and then execution continues after the *try* statement.
-If an exception occurs which does not match the exception named in the except clause, it is passed on to outer try statements.
+If an exception occurs which does not match the exception named in the *except* clause, it is passed on to outer try statements.
 if no handler is found, it is an unhandled exception and execution stops with a message.